tanveerrameez/kata-supermarket-pricing/README.md

-# QMetric Java Exercise
+# Supermarket pricing

-Our Java coding exercise is inspired by
+The Java coding exercise is inspired by
 [PragDave Supermaket Kata](http://codekata.com/kata/kata01-supermarket-pricing/).

 > [...] to experiment with various models for representing money and prices that are flexible enough to deal with